numaproj/numaflow/docs/core-concepts/monovertex.md

 in those cases where independently autoscaling vertices are not required.
 This means there will only be a single vertex called the MonoVertex, which is capable of running the [Source](../user-guide/sources/overview.md), the [Sink](../user-guide/sinks/overview.md)
 (with [Fallback Sink](../user-guide/sinks/fallback.md) if need be), and optionally the [Transformer](../user-guide/sources/transformer/overview.md) together.
-There is no concept of Edges in MonoVertex since there is only one vertex.
+There is no concept of Edges in MonoVertex since there is only one [Vertex](vertex.md).
 The MonoVertex runs the same containers run by the
 [Pipeline](./pipeline.md), this means the user’s can switch between MonoVertex and [Pipeline](./pipeline.md) by just changing the spec.
 MonoVertex’s [autoscaling](../specifications/autoscaling.md)is also similar to the [Pipeline](./pipeline.md), where the vertex scales out if the pending at the Source is increasing, and scales down when the pending at the Source drops.